 Radiation-associated thyroid cancer has a natural history and prognosis identical to those of sporadic thyroid cancer.

-Non-therapeutic radiation exposure.
-Besides radiation-induced thyroid cancer, there are only sparse data on the etiology of differentiated thyroid cancer.
+Besides radiation-induced thyroid cancer, there are sparse data on the etiology of differentiated thyroid cancer.
 There has been intensive research on distinguishing molecular factors important for cell differentiation, growth, and motility.
 Considerable attention has focused on BRAF, a member of the RAF family of serine/threonine kinases that mediates cellular responses to growth-promoting signals via the RAS-RAF-MEK-MAPK signaling pathway.
 BRAF mutations so far have only been documented in papillary thyroid carcinoma (45%) and papillary thyroid carcinoma–derived anaplastic thyroid carcinoma (25%).
-Patients with BRAF mutations have higher rates of mortality and are typically less responsive to therapy.
+Presence of the somatic BRAF V600E mutation in papillary thyroid carcinoma has been reported to correlate with aggressive tumor characteristics (extrathyroidal extension, advanced tumor stage at presentation, lymph node or distant metastases).
+Patients with BRAF mutations have higher rates of mortality and are typically less responsive to radioiodine therapy.
 Because of this, BRAF mutations have been implicated as potential prognostic factors and therapeutic targets.
 In addition, because angiogenesis is critical for survival of tumors, vascular endothelial growth factor (VEGF) expression in papillary thyroid carcinoma correlates with decreased disease-free survival, and presence of BRAF mutation is associated with a higher risk of metastasis and recurrence.

 Medullary thyroid cancer